BiggestLittleFC/biggestlittlefc.github.io/hospitality-floor.md

   - Projector and projector screen
   - Blu-ray or DVD player, or a game console

   Your party will be on the hospitality floor.
 That usually means food and beverages, but also includes other things as well.
-Food can range from Costco snack treats to fresh popcorn to things cooked on a griddle to a smoothie bar.
-Drinks also can cover the range from non Alcoholic to Alcoholic, and even be the theme of the party - a Smoothie Bar.
+Food can cover Costco snack treats or food in ready to eat packaging.
+Drinks also can cover the range from non Alcoholic to Alcoholic, and even be the theme of the party - Junior’s Bar.
 Or, skip the food and drinks and hold a Smash Brothers tournament, have a Chill Out  space, do a movie/musical marathon, or even do your own micro programming and panels.

 Wait, I need to have a budget?
 : While all good parties start with planning, lists, and the IDEA, reality comes in like a hammer when figuring out how to pay for the Tide Pod eight tier cake.
 Room parties can take tips and donations, but CANNOT require money to get something from the party.
 That is a sale.
 Go to the Room Party Policy for more information.
 But back to budgets, we are going to talk about a few different things that fall under “budgeting.”